PwntrickSt4r/RGDownloadTool/README.md

 <hr>
 Why: This is the standard password used by RG-Adguard to protect original Microsoft archives from being flagged or deleted by hosting services.

-Note: Use 7-Zip or WinRAR to extract the files using this password.

 # Disclaimer:
 - **Use at your own risk:** I am not responsible for any data loss or system damage.